 When it comes to life insurance, all incomes are created equal.
-According to the Pew Research Center, “today 40% of all households with children under 18 include mothers who are either the sole or primary source of income for the family.
-In 1960, that share was just 11%.”
+According to the Pew Research Center, “mothers are the primary breadwinners in four-in-ten U.S. families.
+In nearly half (46%) of households with a mother and father, both parents are employed full time, up from 31% in 1970."
 If mom is working 9-5 and bringing home half the bacon, then her life needs to be covered.
 After all, the basic purpose of life insurance is to replace lost income in the event of tragic circumstances.
 Both breadwinners should have life insurance to make sure that the family can continue to pay the bills, put food on the table, and keep the roof over their heads even if something unexpected happened.

 Life insurance isn’t just for working moms.
-In fact, replacing Mom would cost $143,102 per year.
-We did the math.
+In fact, replacing Mom would cost $162,581 per year.

 Instead of trying to calculate a salary complete with overtime like some studies, we wanted to focus on the replacement value of Mom.
 We matched up wage data with the tasks that Mom tackles for free every day, and it’s pretty clear that Mom is even more valuable than we already knew.